Who says it’s not a real sport if you have to adapt it? Who says disabled people aren’t competitive?

 For far too long disabled people have faced misconceptions and presumptions on what is and isn’t possible, including in sport.
 Activity Alliance wants to move the conversations on, open people’s minds and shift out-dated views on disability.

-Launched on 15 July, who says? gives positive evidence, resources and guidance to replace these negative ideas.
+Launched on 15 July 2019, the first phase of who says? gives positive evidence, resources and guidance to replace these negative ideas.
 The campaign films focus on six key perceptions from the charity's recent research.
 Each film provides upbeat insight from a mixture of disabled and non-disabled people.

 Scroll down the page to watch our who says? films and find out how you can call time on negative perceptions about disability, inclusion and sport.

 The campaign was created in response to Activity Alliance's Taking part with disabled people report, which explored non-disabled people’s attitudes on inclusive activity.
 The findings show a lack of understanding could be causing long-lasting barriers for disabled people, leading to inactivity.
 For the least active audience in our country, people’s attitudes can make or break activity experiences.

 In reality, disabled people have countless personal experiences that lead to marginalisation, low confidence and inactivity.

 Who says? empowers people, on and off the field of play, to challenge their own and others’ perceptions.